 “By the time, humans are at loss, except those who believed and did righteous deeds and encouraged each other to be truthful and patient.”
 (Surat Al-Asr)

 Time is precious, every breath we take and every minute of life is valuable.
 The more we are conscious of our Provider, Sustainer, Owner and Loving Lord the more worthy time becomes.
-How did your last 365 days pass?
+How do you remember your last 365 days passing?
 Let’s cherish the happy memories and ensure 2023 has even more goodness for us.

-Hafiz Kamal and Maryam, my old friends have already sent me new year’s Mubarak.
+I remember, Hafiz Kamal and Maryam, my old friends have already sent me new year’s Mubarak.
 It was a card, but it was not the usual one.
-Instead, it was a photo montage, twenty photos make up the pictorial diary of the retired couple’s happy life in 2022.
-Here they are having fun with their children and grandchildren, they are hiking with their friends, in another photo Maryam is wearing a chef’s apron and volunteering in a soup kitchen.
+Instead, it was a photo montage.
+Twenty photos make up the pictorial diary of the retired couple’s happy life in 2022.
+Here they are having fun with their children and grandchildren.
+They are hiking with their friends.
+In another photo Maryam is wearing a chef’s apron and volunteering in a soup kitchen.